chance-deng/PPM-analysis-for-COSMOS-Web-field/README.md

 ## JWST RGB cutouts

 The 10-arcmin and 10-arcsec PNG cutouts are both centered on the corresponding overdensity-candidate coordinates.
 Match an image to its source using the numeric source identifier in `rgb_image_<source ID>.png`.
 These image products are for visualization and contextual inspection; the FITS catalogs are the machine-readable analysis products.
+Please note that due to missing data in certain observational bands for SFG IDs 243115 and 352015, their corresponding RGB images are not provided.